-Hands down one of our favourite adventure destinations on the planet is Malaysian Borneo.
+Hands down one of our favorite adventure destinations on the planet is Malaysian Borneo.

 - Borneo power voltage is 230/240 V 50 Hz; Power sockets G.